pepipost/pepipost-sdk-php/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/pepi_post.svg?style=social&label=Follow)](https://twitter.com/pepi_post)

 ## Official PHP Code library for [Pepipost](http://www.pepipost.com/?utm_campaign=GitHubSDK&utm_medium=GithubSDK&utm_source=GithubSDK)
-This SDK contain methods for easily interacting with the Pepipost Email Sending API to send emails within few seconds.
+This SDK contains methods for easily interacting with the Pepipost Email Sending API to send emails in a few seconds.

-We are trying to make our libraries a Community Driven.
-To help us building right things in proper order we would request you to help us by sharing comments, creating new [issues](https://github.com/pepipost/pepipost-sdk-php/issues) or [pull request](https://github.com/pepipost/pepipost-sdk-php/pulls).
+We are trying to make our libraries community driven and we need your help in building the right things the right way you.
+Your opinion is very much valued so please share comments, create [issues](https://github.com/pepipost/pepipost-sdk-php/issues) and [pull requests]((https://github.com/pepipost/pepipost-sdk-php/pulls)).

 ## Table of Contents
 * [Installation](#installation)